 1. Dolly Parton’s Imagination Library

-Dolly Parton’s Imagination Library is one of the most well-known organizations that send free books through the mail.
-Created in 1995, the library has sent over 133 million free books to children from birth until they begin school each month.
+Dolly Parton’s Imagination Library is one of the most well-known organizations that sends free books through the mail.
+Created in 1995, the library has sent over 200 million free books to children from birth until they begin school each month.

-Over 1.5 million kids are registered to receive free books, which come with no strings attached.
+Over 2.8 million kids are registered to receive free books with no strings attached.
 Dolly Parton is not known for being a librarian, but she definitely could be one!

 The program has received the Best Practices award from the Library of Congress Literacy Awards and The Good Housekeeping Seal of Approval.